-Under Nevada law, the court begins with the premise that equitable distribution of the assets and debts of the marriage should be equal, unless there is a justification for unequal distribution.
-A justification for unequal distribution may include the desirability of retaining any asset, including an interest in a business, corporation, or professional practice, intact and free from any claim or interference by the other party.
-This does not mean that the spouse will not be compensated for his or her share of the business.
-Having an attorney who understands business valuation in a divorce is important.
-Establishing a business value in a divorce is complex and requires the assistance of a skilled divorce attorney with experience in this area of equitable property distribution.
-Contact Reno business divorce lawyer, Gloria Petroni today.
+Under Nevada law, the court begins with the premise that a distribution of the assets and debts of the marriage should be equal baring any justification for deviation.
+Some possible reasons for an unequal distribution may include the desire of either party to retain an asset, including an interest in a business, whether it be a corporation or professional practice.
+If either party wishes for a business entity to remain intact and free of claim or interference by the other party, one possible course is to compensate the other spouse for his or her share of the business.
+For this reason having an attorney who understands business valuation in a divorce is important.
+Establishing the value of a business is complex and requires the assistance of a skilled attorney with experience in this area of equitable property distribution.

-It is very likely the value of the business will need to be determined, but there are many ways to go about this.
-Some methods are much more expensive than others such as the use of two separate valuation experts, which could be unnecessary.
-An experienced attorney who understands how to evaluate a business can guide both sides to resolution without trial.
-By handling a number of cases involving business valuations in family law cases as well as corporate litigation, Gloria Petroni has become acquainted with experts in the area who provide excellent appraisals.
-Gloria Petroni has become proficient in understanding business valuation, discounts, and goodwill.
-This type of experience will be crucial in your case in determining the proper value of the family business, so that it can be split equitably or so that one party may retain it with the other spouse then being awarded other assets to achieve a fair result.
+If a divorce involves ownership in a business, it is very likely the value of that business will need to be determined.
+The catch is that there are many ways to go about this, some methods being significantly more expensive than others.
+An experienced attorney who understands how to evaluate a business can guide both sides to resolution without trial and without going to the expense of having multiple valuations completed.
+Gloria Petroni understands business.
+Gloria Petroni works with trusted and respected experts in the area through working on number of cases involving business valuations in family law cases.
+Gloria Petroni understands business valuation, discounts and goodwill and is an asset in these cases.
+This type of experience can be crucial in cases that require determination of the proper value of the family business, so that it can be split equitably or so one party may retain it with the other spouse then being awarded other assets in exchange.